-Migrant kids separated for 6 years from family by US government
+The Disappeared

 “All good,” I responded.

-A couple of hours later, I heard from the woman who fosters the boy, whom he calls his stepmom.
+A couple of hours later, I heard from the woman who fosters the boy, the one whom he calls his stepmom.
 She was warm and communicated a clear concern and compassion for the child she says she’s been raising for around five years.
 There wasn’t too much she could share, but she had questions about whether what he had said to her was correct – if his family was really in North Carolina.
 I assured her that it was.

 The boy gave me permission to let the family know about him, and I knew this was information I had to deliver in person.
 I printed out a stack of photos of the boy that I’d found online, cleared a date to meet with Doña Amalia, the aunt and Dayani in person, and booked a flight to North Carolina.
 I had something I wanted to share, I told them.